D7460N/D7460N.dev/ADD.md

 <br />

-D7460N uses a custom tag elemtent wrapper for easy integration into existing projects with JS frameworks such as Angular, Vue.js, and React.
+D7460N Template features a custom tag element wrapper to facilitate multiple integration options when integrating with existing projects using JS frameworks, such as Angular, Vue.js, and React.

 HTML : :
 ```html